tbadtmr/AncientConnections_Project/README.md

 **Have Fun Exploring!**
-Whether you're tracing your own maternal line or diving into the deep ancestry of ancient populations — enjoy exploring these ancient connections!
+Whether you're tracing your own maternal line or diving into the deep ancestry of ancient populations — enjoy exploring these ancient connections :)